life-itself/web3/README.md

 ### Religious angles

+#### Buddhist

+* [Sujato Bhikkhu on Crypto](https://www.youtube.com/watch?v=CA_cfLqIkA0) by Sujato Bhikkhu.
+A monk explains why crypto is compatible with the teachings of the Buddha from both moral and spiritual dimensions.

 #### Christian

 * [The Christian case against Bitcoin and blockchain]( https://lukeplant.me.uk/blog/posts/the-christian-case-against-bitcoin-and-blockchain/) by Luke Plant, A reading of bitcoin philosophy and cult like phenomenon from a biblical perspective 2021-03-2022.